ptr727/NxWitness/README.md

 [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/ptr727/NxWitness/BuildPublishPipeline.yml?branch=main&logo=github)](https://github.com/ptr727/NxWitness/actions)
 [![GitHub Actions Last Build](https://byob.yarr.is/ptr727/NxWitness/lastbuild)](https://github.com/ptr727/NxWitness/actions)

-## Build Notes
+## Release Notes

+- Build version 2.0:
+  - Added a build release [version](./version.json), this version is independent of Nx release versions, and only identifies the version of the build environment, and is used in the image label.
-- Nx released v5.1 across all products brands.
-- v5.1 [supports](https://support.networkoptix.com/hc/en-us/articles/205313168-Nx-Witness-Operating-System-Support) Ubuntu Jammy 22.04 LTS, and all base images have been updated to Jammy.
+  - Nx released v5.1 across all product brands, v5.1 [supports](https://support.networkoptix.com/hc/en-us/articles/205313168-Nx-Witness-Operating-System-Support) Ubuntu Jammy 22.04 LTS, and all base images have been updated to Jammy.
   - Due to the Jammy dependency versions older than v5.1 are no longer being built.
-- The build tooling will ensure that tagged version numbers will never regress, see issue [#62](https://github.com/ptr727/NxWitness/issues/62) for details.
+  - Build scripts removed support for old v4 variants.
+  - Added a link from `/root/.config/nx_ini` to `/config/ini` for additional INI configuration files.

 ## Releases